Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Risk-aversion estimator

 S1(iii) imposes a parametric assumption on the utility function that satisfies M2(iv).
 Part (a) gives an interpretation for $\theta $\ to be an Arrow--Pratt coefficient where higher $\theta $\ means higher degree of risk aversion in the Arrow--Pratt sense as described in Section 2.2.
 For example, the risk parameters in CARA and CRRA utility functions satisfy this condition\ (\cite{ross1981some}).
 Part (b) is a regularity condition requiring uniform squared integrability.
 In our application we use the CRRA utility function, which is defined in (\ref{CRRA}).
 It should be noted that such utility function is defined for all $\theta \in \mathbb{R}$, where $\theta >0$, $\theta=0,$ and $\theta <0$ represent risk-averse, risk-neutral, and risk-loving preferences respectively.
 Under the CRRA preference, S1(iii) requires $\theta \geq 0$.
 The sole purpose of this is to ensure we can apply Proposition 2, which we use to prove Lemma 4 that shows $\theta _{0}$ is identified as the minimizer of $Q$ under primitive conditions.
 Our estimation procedure does not restrict the parameter space to be non-negative.
-Importantly, if the implication of Lemma 4 is assumed to hold as a high-level identification condition, the asymptotic theory for our estimator applies for $\theta _{0}<0$ without any modification.\footnote{ Our simulation study does not suggest any identification issue when $ \theta _{0}<0$, and the estimator in the risk-loving case behaves in the same was as the risk-neutral and risk-averse cases qualitatively.
+Importantly, suppose the implication of Lemma 4 holds as a high-level identification condition, the asymptotic theory for our estimator applies for $\theta _{0}<0$ without any modification.\footnote{ Our simulation study does not suggest any identification issue when $ \theta _{0}<0$, and the estimator in the risk-loving case behaves in the same was as the risk-neutral and risk-averse cases qualitatively.
 These additional simulation results are available upon request.} We can therefore abstract away from the inference issues that arise when parameter is on the boundary such as those discussed in \cite{andrews2001testing}.
-Lastly, on parametric modelling, we can also embed observables in the risk measure, for example, by replacing $\theta$ with a linear index of the seller's characteristics.
+Note also that the parametric model can be enriched by embedding observables in the risk measure, for example, by replacing $\theta$ with a linear index of the seller's or auction characteristics.

 S1(iv) ensures $\mathcal{D}_{1}\left( \mathcal{A}_{\delta }\times \mathcal{X} \right) $\ and $\mathcal{D}_{2}\left( \mathcal{V_{\delta }}\times \mathcal{X} \right) $\ are the correct classes of functions containing candidates of derivative and inverse of quantile functions respectively.
 These classes of functions are derived from $\mathcal{D}_{0}\left( \mathcal{A_{\delta }} \times \mathcal{X}\right) $ can represent quantile functions that are linear in the regressors with additional regularity conditions: Part (a)\ ensures quantile inverses (i.e., CDFs) exist with image in $\mathcal{A}_{\delta }$; Part (b)\ requires the first derivatives of quantile functions are bounded away from zero and infinity, ensuring the corresponding PDFs satisfy Assumption M2(i);\ Part (c) imposes additional condition to ensure $\mathcal{ Q}$\ is a Glivenko-Cantelli class of functions under $P_{Z}$.